Cover Artist: Leo O’Mealia

 I love the simplicity of this storyline and it almost seems innocent to me, which is very uplifting.
 I also think that the simplistic artwork of this issue, works in its favour and I don’t think it would have the same effect if it had too much detail.
 You can truly tell that you are reading one of the earliest comics’ and that isn’t a bad thing.

 As per the previous issue, the story necessarily doesn’t follow on.
 I’ve also done a bit of reading ahead of this issue and I can see that each issue is mostly a mini-story.
 But I like that, you don’t necessarily have to wait to find out what happens, however they have a lot of simple, traditional yet predictable stories of Superman.
 And again, the cover does not match the storylines, not even a little bit… As you can see.

-Overall the story is fun and innocent and there is something that is really comforting about that – like a warm hug – and I can’t wait to read more of these mini-stories.
+Overall Action Comics #4 is fun and innocent and there is something that is really comforting about that – like a warm hug – and I can’t wait to read more of these mini-stories.
 However, I don’t think the storyline is the strongest, nor does it have any underlining morals within it, but it does teach you that being rich and famous doesn’t always get you where you want to be, and not to mess with Superman!